jasonrones/BassTab/README.md

 the open second string.

 * Rests should be notated as 0.0.(duration)
-* Dotted notes are represented by appending * to the duration
+* Dotted notes are represented by appending * to the duration (1.1.4*)
-* Add "sharp" or "flat" anywhere in the tab filename based on the key signature.
+* Add ".sharp" or ".flat" to the tab input filename depending on the key signature.

 ### Notation Not Currently Supported
 * Triplets